TheHighOrder/everquest/dkp.md

 Anyone with special needs please reach out to an officer and they will be happy to accomadate you!

 DKP minuses may be given for derailing a raid or being AFK at the guid officers discression.

+Do not try to game the DKP system or collude with others.
+The guild requires everyone work together for the collective fun and loot of the guild members.

+Try to be helpful.
+Every progression server is an opertunity for old players to learn new tricks and new players to experience new content.
+Be patient and offer suggestions politely.
+If you are given suggestions (especially from guild leaders) please don't take it personally and try to incorperate it in your play.
+Long running strategy discussions are best achieved on discord and not during raids.

 If you are interested in leading raids please reach out to a guild officer.